denschu/home.pi/README.md

 ## Planned Features

+* Support different control types in the GUI: number, dimmer, switch (subtypes: light_switch, tv_switch), colour
-* Show/Edit configuration of a device
+* Edit configuration of a device in the GUI
 * Integration with [Node-RED](http://nodered.org/)
 * Easier deployment on local device
 * More bindings